 Past the self-service entrance station, several short side roads lead to overlooks, shoreline access points, and boat launches.

 Summer Hours: 7:00 AM to 10:00 PM

 Winter Hours: 7:00 AM to Sunset

 Parking Fees: $3.00

 The granite boulder piles extending all around the northwest and northeast shores make a beautiful backdrop for this lovely lake.
-First thing I thought of when approaching the area was that the rocks are similar in shape, color and form to the outcrops in Joshua Tree National Park and many other places in the Southwest.
+The first thing I thought of when approaching the area was that the rocks are similar in shape, color, and form to the outcrops in Joshua Tree National Park and many other places in the Southwest.

-We left the dogs home as we were unsure if they were able to go in the lake.
-We talked to a couple people with dogs and would bring them next time.
+We left the dogs home as we were unsure if they were able to go into the lake.
+We talked to a couple of people with dogs and would bring them next time.

 If you’re anywhere near Prescott, Arizona, and want to get outdoors whether it’s kayaking, hiking, fishing or camping take a look at Watson Lake.
 It’s a beautiful place and truly an oasis in the desert surroundings.
 With the unusual formations, it makes an interesting visit.

 Do you have a favorite lake to kayak on?
 What interesting places have you been to and can recommend?
 We’re always looking for neat out-of-the-way places to put on our list of must-sees.
 Thank you for reading our article.
 If you have any comments or questions we’d love to hear from you below.

 If you’re looking to build your own home-based business like we have with this webpage, check out Wealthy Affiliate.